The Graph Minor Structure Theorem through Bidimensionality: Bidimensionality and -decompositions

+The \emph{elementary $r$-wall} is the graph obtained from the $(r \times 2r)$-grid by deleting all edges of the form \begin{itemize} \item $\{(i,j),(i+1,j) \}$ for $i\in[r-1]$ odd and $j\in[2r]$ even, and \item $\{(i,j),(i+1,j) \}$ for $i\in[r-1]$ even and $j\in[2r]$ odd. \end{itemize} An \emph{$r$-wall} is any graph that can be obtained from the elementary $r$-wall by subdividing its edges an arbitrary number of times.
+Notice that when $r≥3$ every $r$-wall has a unique, up to homeomorphism, embedding in the sphere.
+Also, this embedding has a unique face whose boundary contains more than 6 non-subdivision vertices.
+We call the cycle corresponding to the boundary of this face \emph{perimeter} of the $r$-wall.
+We call a path of a wall \emph{maximally induced} if all its internal vertices have degree 2 and its endpoints have degree $> 2$.

-Our first aim is to provide some certificate for the big bidimensionality.
-This is done using the concept of a \textsl{rooted wall}.
-A \emph{rooted $r$-wall} is a pair $(W,X)$ where $\overline{W}$ is defined as follows: consider an $r$-wall $\overline{W}$ where every path between two vertices of degree three in $\overline{W}$ with all internal vertices of degree two contains exactly one vertex from some set $S$ and where every vertex of $S$ has degree 2.
+A \emph{rooted $r$-wall} is a pair $(W,X)$ defined as follows: consider an $r$-wall $\overline{W}$ and a set $S\subseteq V(\overline{W}$) such that every maximally induced path \\ contains exactly one internal vertex from $S$.
+Notice that this implies that $S$ contains only subdivision vertices of $\overline{W}$.
 Next, for every $s\in S$ add a new vertex $x_{s}$ and add the edge $sx_s$.
-Finally, for each such edge $sx_{s}$, either contract it or subdivide it some arbitrary number of times (possible none).
-The set $X$ contains every vertex $x_{s}$.
+Finally, for each such edge $sx_s$, either contract it or subdivide it some arbitrary number of times (possible none).
+The graph obtained after this path enhancement is the graph $W$ and the set $X$ consists of every vertex $x_{s}$.
 We also agree that, in the case of a contraction, $x_{s}=s$.
 We call the newly introduced paths with endpoints $s$ and $x_{s}$ \emph{hairs} of the resulting pair $({W},X)$.
 Clearly, in case $s=x_{s}$, this path is a trivial path.

 The following observation follows easily by the fact that every $r$-wall is a subdivision of a subgraph of a $(2k\times 2k)$-grid.